brodieG/r2c/README.md

 Conceptually this is similar to what e.g. `data.table`'s gforce, which for common statistics such as `mean(x)` skips the R function completely and instead runs native instructions on each group.
-The primary difference is that with `fapply` it will be possible to compose complex statistics from the supported functions, whereas gforce is limited to single function single symbol expressions like `mean(x)`.
+The primary difference is that with `r2c` it will be possible to compose complex statistics from the supported functions, whereas gforce is limited to single function single symbol expressions like `mean(x)`.